microsoft/terminal/doc/user-docs/UsingJsonSettings.md

     ....
 ```

+> 👉 **Note**: To use backslashes in any path field, you'll need to escape them following JSON escaping rules (they should look like `\\`).
+As an alternative, you can use forward slashes.

 The profile GUID is used to reference the default profile in the global settings.

 The values for background image stretch mode are documented [here](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.media.stretch)